show_page.php1 : rn14.jpg

 HISTORY: This dog had a mass in the mammary gland area.

-HISTOPATHOLOGIC DESCRIPTION: Haired skin, mammary gland: Expanding and effacing the mammary gland, incorporating and compressing adjacent ducts, and elevating the overlying epidermis is a 1 x 2 cm, unencapsulated, infiltrative, multilobulated, moderately cellular neoplasm composed of polygonal to fusiform cells arranged in islands and solidly cellular areas supported by fine fibrovascular stroma, while lobules are separated by variably thick bands of collagen.
-Neoplastic cells have variably distinct cell borders and abundant, eosinophilic, often highly vacuolated cytoplasm.
-Larger cytoplasmic vacuoles (up to 50 um in diameter) peripheralize the nucleus.
+HISTOPATHOLOGIC DESCRIPTION: Haired skin, mammary gland: Expanding and effacing the mammary gland, incorporating and compressing adjacent ducts, and elevating the overlying dermis and epidermis is a 1 x 2 cm, unencapsulated, infiltrative, multilobulated, moderately cellular neoplasm composed of polygonal to fusiform cells arranged in islands and solidly cellular areas supported by fine fibrovascular stroma, while lobules are separated by variably thick bands of collagen.
+Neoplastic cells have indistinct cell borders with an abundant amount of eosinophilic, often highly vacuolated cytoplasm.
+Larger cytoplasmic vacuoles (up to 50 µm in diameter) peripheralize the nucleus.
 Nuclei are vesiculate with one prominent magenta nucleolus.
-Mitoses average 5 per 2.37mm2 (10 HPF).
-There is moderate anisokaryosis and anisocytosis and scattered single cell death.
-Focally, cyst-like spaces are lined by attenuated to cuboidal neoplastic cells and contain homogenous eosinophilic material and cellular debris.
-Within the neoplasm are multifocal areas of necrosis, hemorrhage, mineralization, and acicular cholesterol clefts, and there are small foci of cartilaginous metaplasia.
+Mitoses average 5 per 2.37mm2.
+There is moderate anisokaryosis and anisocytosis and scattered single cell necrosis.
+There is multifocal cystic degeneration with cysts lined by attenuated to cuboidal neoplastic cells and central homogenous eosinophilic material and cellular debris.
+Within the neoplasm are multifocal areas of necrosis, hemorrhage, mineralization, acicular cholesterol clefts, and small foci of cartilaginous metaplasia.
 In the surrounding tissue, there are low numbers of lymphocytes and plasma cells.
 There is mild epidermal orthokeratotic hyperkeratosis.

 MORPHOLOGIC DIAGNOSIS: Mammary gland: Malignant myoepithelioma, greyhound, canine.